GillyRabutTsurwa/git-tower-learning-docs/README.md

-This is a repository on helpful notes and resources I found upon learning Tower via the documentation (and likely other secondary and tertiary resources).
-I will fill this more baadaye
+This is the introduction branch.
+The things that I will learn will be put here.
+Or not, Je sais pas encore la structure.